Español

 There are 2 main types of radiation therapy used to treat esophageal cancer.

-Internal radiation therapy (brachytherapy) is a type of radiation where the doctor passes an endoscope (a long, flexible tube) down the throat to place radioactive material very close to the cancer.
+For this type of radiation therapy, the doctor passes an endoscope (a long, flexible tube) down the throat to place radioactive material very close to the cancer.
 The radiation travels only a short distance, so it reaches the tumor but has little effect on nearby normal tissues.
-This usually means fewer side effects than with external beam radiation.
+This usually causes fewer side effects than external beam radiation.
 The radioactive source is removed a short time later.

-Brachytherapy is not used often to treat esophageal cancer, but might be helpful with more advanced esophageal cancers to shrink tumors so a patient can swallow more easily.
-This technique cannot be used to treat a very large area, so it is better used as a way to relieve symptoms (and not to try to cure the cancer).
+Brachytherapy is not used often to treat esophageal cancer, but it might be helpful with more advanced esophageal cancers to shrink tumors to help a person swallow more easily.
+This technique cannot be used to treat a very large area, so it is better used to help relieve symptoms (and not to try to cure the cancer).

 Brachytherapy can be given 2 ways:

-If you notice any side effects, talk to your doctor right away so steps can be taken to lessen them.
+If you notice any side effects, talk to your doctor right away so they can be managed.

 To learn more about how radiation is used to treat cancer, see Radiation Therapy.